 As a teen, they might have had their explanations on why they acted defiantlyiXBehaving in a way to oppose, resist, or disobey something boldly. toward their parents.
 However, as a parent, you would want to know how to deal with a rebellious teen, particularly if they have lost control.

 This post discusses some of the reasons teenagers rebel and how parents might deal with the situation.

 Teenage rebellion is an act of highest assertion of independence and little adherence to parental advice during the teen years of a child’s life.
 It is called a “rebellion” because it leads to an intense confrontation between the teen and their parents.
 Teenage rebellion may seem spontaneous and illogical for parents, but there are several underlying reasons behind the behavior.

 Why Do Teens Become Rebellious?

 - Impulsive decisions: Experts state that teens are prone to making impulsive choices.
 A teenager’s judgment can be overridden by the desire to seek thrill and encounter exciting experiences.
-It can cloud the discretionary thought process, which may eventually make them violate rules, and ignore risks in favor of rewards (3).
+It can cloud the discretionary thought process, which may eventually make them violate and protest against rules, and ignore risks in favor of rewards (3).